Q&A with Dr. Preeti Matkins

 Veritas Collaborative (VC): We understand that you recently contributed to a book edited by Bradley S. Morino and Katie S. Fine.
 Tell us a bit about the book and your involvement.

 Dr. Matkins (DM): Absolutely.
 Blueprints Pediatrics, Seventh Edition is a review book for medical students.
 The Blueprints brand is well known for its board review materials in a variety of specialties.
 An earlier edition of the Pediatrics book, to which I also contributed, was published in 2013, so I feel honored to contribute yet again to the 2019 edition.
-I wrote the book’s third chapter on adolescent medicine, and was pleased to see the book publish in February.
+I wrote the book’s third chapter on adolescent medicine and was pleased to see the book publish in February.

 DM: Every medical student is required to go through a rotation process as part of their medical training.
 They receive a variety of experiences, from geriatrics to pediatrics.
 It’s really a great process to determine where your passions reside, but also a great learning experience to gain a knowledge base for a variety of practice areas.
-After each rotation, students are tested on their knowledge via written, oral or simulated exam to gauge their level of competency.
-It’s a tough, but productive process, and students often need a point of reference as study material prior to their exam – something to really pull together all that they’ve learned during their rotation.
+After each rotation, students are tested on their knowledge via written, oral or simulated exams to gauge their level of competency.
+It’s a tough, but productive, process and students often need a point of reference as study material prior to their exam – something to really pull together all that they’ve learned during their rotation.

 As an analogy, a high school student might purchase an SAT prep book prior to the SAT, whereas a medical student might purchase Blueprints Pediatrics prior to their pediatrics rotation exam – and I must say that the pediatric content is pretty complex, so narrowing it down to essentials for a review book was difficult.